John Neal’s tenure at American International Group (AIG) is over before it began.

 Most recently, the company announced that Don Bailey, head of commercial insurance in North America, is retiring at the end of the year to focus on his health.
 Allison Cooper and Barbara Luck will be co-presidents of AIG’s retail commercial business in North America.
 Lou Levinson is now president of wholesale for North America Commercial.

-Each of the new leaders of North America commercial, as well as John Hancock, CEO of international commercial Insurance and AIG’s global personal insurance business, were to report to Neal as leader of General Insurance.
+Each of the new leaders of North America commercial, as well as Jon Hancock, CEO of international commercial insurance and AIG’s global personal insurance business, were to report to Neal as leader of General Insurance.
 The unit was once led by David McElroy as chairman of the group.
 AIG announced McElroy was retiring on May 1, 2024, shortly after he was questioned by police about an alleged sexual assault in Vermont at a client conference.
 McElroy was charged late last year with sexual assault.
 He was arraigned early this year and pleaded not guilty.

 Meanwhile, AIG last month struck a deal with Everest Group, with an agreement to add the renewal rights of Everest’s retail commercial insurance business to the General Insurance portfolio.